The National Disability Insurance Scheme (NDIS) has the potential to transform the lives of people with disability.

 Solution 5: Resource the implementation of the Young People in Residential Aged Care Action Plan

-We welcome the government move in late 2019 to revise the targets in its Young People in Residential Aged Care Action Plan to:
+We welcome the Federal Government’s new strategy and funding to achieve the targets in its Young People in Residential Aged Care (YPIRAC) Action Plan.